Blumlaut/EasyAdmin-docs/docs/discordbot.md

 ## creating the bot user

-To create a bot user, we will head over to https://discord.com/developers/applications and create a new application as shown here:
+To create a bot user, we will head over to [Discord Developer Apps](https://discord.com/developers/applications) and create a new application as shown here:

 ![](assets/discordappcreation.gif)